UMdecisionsupport/DecisionSupport2023/MDPs/Medium.md

 - There is a reward of 1 point when eating the dot.
 - The game ends when the dot is eaten.

 Consider a Pacman level that begins with cherries in locations D and F. Landing on a grid position with cherries is worth 5 points and then the cherries at that position disappear.
 There is still one dot, worth 1 point.
 The game only ends when the dot is eaten.
 The states are simply the grid locations.
-Let there be no discount ( = 1) and a living reward of -1 (applied at each time step).
+Let there be no discount ($\gamma$ = 1) and a living reward of -1 (applied at each time step).

 \includegraphics[width=0.2\textwidth]{pacmanmdp2.png}